 ArtWorks Summer apprentices earn an hourly wage, host public performances and exhibitions of their work, and are provided opportunities to work as professionals on real-world and community-oriented projects, often collaboratively across art forms.
 Throughout the program, guest speakers from the business, arts and civic community speak with the apprentices about their own careers and the importance of creativity in the workplace.
 In addition, ArtWorks provides apprentices and their families with workshops on personal finance and the college admissions and financial aid process.
 All ArtWorks Summer apprentices will leave the program with a portfolio documenting their work, which they are encouraged to share with future employers or schools.

 ArtWorks Summer is not a camp.
-Students who are accepted into ArtWorks Summer are hired as employees of Young Audiences and receive an hourly wage.
+Students who are accepted into ArtWorks Summer are hired as employees of Center for Arts-Inspired Learning and receive an hourly wage.
 As employees, apprentices are expected to act as professionals and do their best work every day.

 ArtWorks Summer is not an arts conservatory program.
 ArtWorks does not require an audition or submission of a portfolio.
 ArtWorks uses the experience of working in the arts to teach job skills that are applicable to any career, not just becoming a professional artist.

 See job descriptions below to apply!

 Assistant Teaching Artist Applications Due: March 29, 2013

 Site Coordinator Applications Due: February 19, 2013